SETAC Asia-Pacific Announces 2026 Conference in Tsukuba, Japan

 Zuzanna Neziri, SETAC Asia-Pacific Executive Director

 SETAC Asia-Pacific is excited to announce that the 15th biennial conference will be held 20–23 September 2026 at the Tsukuba International Congress Center in Tsukuba, Japan.
 With the theme “Rethinking Environmental Balance Through Science and Innovation,” the conference will convene scientists, regulators, industry leaders and students to exchange knowledge and shape solutions for regional and global environmental challenges.
-The meeting will be co-chaired by well-known SETACers Hiroshi Yamamoto and Wataru Naito.
+The meeting will be co-chaired by well-known SETACers Norihisa Tatarazako, Hiroshi Yamamoto and Wataru Naito.

 The co-chairs expect more than 500 delegates from around the world to join the meeting.
 The scientific program will reflect the diversity and complexity of the Asia-Pacific region.
 Tracks will explore topics such as environmental and human toxicology, ecosystem dynamics under multiple stressors, the fate and risk of chemicals in unique regional systems, remediation and restoration approaches, and the integration of science with policy and governance.
 Other sessions will focus on emerging issues, including plastics, biodiversity, big data and artificial intelligence, as well as capacity building for the next generation of scientists.